World Monuments Fund: Partners

 Some of WMF's long-term partners have included American Express, Knoll, the Robert W. Wilson Challenge to Conserve Our Heritage, the Samuel H. Kress Foundation, and Tiffany & Co.
 The Samuel H. Kress Foundation's relationship with the organization dates almost to the inception of the International Fund for Monuments.

 In 2009, WMF agreed to share approximately 2,000 images of architecture, sites, and monuments from around the world to be made available by Artstor.

 WMF has partnered with Williamsburg High School for Architecture and Design, the only high school in the United States with a four-year comprehensive historic preservation curriculum.

 In May 2022, WMF announced a collaboration of digital work for the 2024 reopening of the Metropolitan Museum of Art's African, ancient American, and Oceanic art galleries.
-The digital project "aims to bolster the understanding of several historic sites in sub-Saharan Africa," in particular sites that have been minimally explored by Western museums.
+The digital project "aims to bolster the understanding of several historic sites in sub-Saharan Africa", in particular sites that have been minimally explored by Western museums.

+Strategic Affiliation with Global Heritage Fund

+In 2023, World Monuments Fund and Global Heritage Fund announced a Strategic Affiliation.
+The affiliation aims to create a more resilient, inclusive, and sustainable future for cultural heritage protection worldwide.
+WMF added GHF’s two active projects, Dali Village in Guizhou, China, and Ciudad Perdida in Colombia, to the WMF project portfolio.